Ouranosaurus: Postcranial skeleton

 The dorsal "sail" is usually explained as either functioning as a system for thermoregulation or a display structure.
 An alternative hypothesis is that the back might have carried a hump consisting of muscle tissue or fat, resembling that of a bison or camel, rather than a sail.
 It could have been used for energy storage to survive a lean season.

 The axial column consisted of eleven neck vertebrae, seventeen dorsal vertebrae, six sacral vertebrae and forty tail vertebrae.
 The tail was relatively short.

 The front limbs were rather long with 55% of the length of the hind limbs.
 A quadrupedal stance would have been possible.
-The humerus was very straight.
+The humerus was very straight and large, measuring 555 mm in proximodistal (top bottom) length.
 The hand was lightly built, short and broad.
 On each hand Ouranosaurus bore a thumb claw or spike that was much smaller than that of the earlier Iguanodon.
 The second and third digits were broad and hoof-like, and anatomically were good for walking.
 To support the walking hypothesis, the wrist was large and its component bones fused together to prevent its dislocation.
 The last digit (number 5) was long.
 In related species the fifth finger is presumed to have been prehensile: used for picking food like leaves and twigs or to help lower the food by lowering branch to a manageable height.
 Taquet assumed that with Ouranosaurus this function had been lost because the fifth metacarpal, reduced to a spur, could no longer be directed sideways.